MariaDB/mariadb.org-tools/buildbot.mariadb.org/README.md

 Starting with version 1.0, Buildbot interface changed in a significant and positive manner.
 The new UI is a fresh rewrite with responsive, lazy loading and modern web conveniences that makes it easy to follow running builds as well as convenient to browse build history.

-Grid View and MTRLogObserver plugin are usable out of the box and behave in a similar fashion as in the current Buildbot instance.
+Grid View and MTRLogObserver plugins are usable out of the box and behave in a similar fashion as in the current Buildbot instance.

 One notable change is that, by default, new Buildbot does not load massive build/revision/branch/change historical data unless you increase the default numbers in _Settings_ -> _Grid related settings_ in your current browser session.
 40 revisions, 1000 for changes & builds are good for a start.
 Play around with the values you see in Settings pane, they enable some of the behavior from current Buildbot, that you might be used to.